RandyKnapp/ValheimMods/EpicLoot/README.md

 ## Current Known Mod Conflicts

   * **BetterUI** ([Nexus](https://www.nexusmods.com/valheim/mods/189), [Thunderstore](https://valheim.thunderstore.io/package/Masa/BetterUI/)): You won't be able to see the magic item properties in the tooltip.
 Go to the BetterUI config and set `showCustomTooltips = false`.
-  * **PlantingPlus**: Something about this mod breaks how my recipes and prefabs load.
-It won't be compatible.

 ## Known Bugs